 “Sweyne’s sword,” said the Worm

-as Dr Davies calls it in his buik, or Dragon-doom, if you
+as Dr Davies calls it in his buik, or Dragon-doom,

 like.
 It’s been here in Baldersdale since the time